ethan-wickstrom/notez/docs/components/note-list.md

 ## Changelog

+- **2025-04-23**: Added drag-and-drop functionality for reordering notes.
+Updated the empty state message to be more user-friendly.
 -   **2025-04-23**: Improved the empty state message for better user guidance.
 Removed direct `ScrollArea` usage as it's now handled by the parent `AppShell.Section`.
 -   **2025-04-22**: Initial implementation of the `NoteList` component.